 Her name, Freya, means ‘lady’ and represents all women, especially those with female independence.

-Known as the Nordic goddess of love, happiness, beauty, wealth, magic, war, and death, Freya is one of the oldest Germanic religions’ oldest goddesses.
+Known as the Norse goddess of love, happiness, beauty, wealth, magic, war, and death, Freya is one of the oldest Germanic religions’ oldest goddesses.
 Their accounts that involve or describe her were the most preserved.
 However, there is still a lack of information since documents about this religious icon were transmitted or altered by medieval Christian historians, only to be rewritten again much later.

 Freya is the daughter of the giant Skadir and the sea god Njord.
 She has a twin brother named Freyr, and both compliment each other’s actions.

 Freya is married to the god Óðr - whose name is not known for sure, in some places he appears as Our and in others Óðr, with the letter “d” written differently -, responsible for guiding the coach of the day, with whom he has two children, Hnoss and Gersemi.
 However, somehow, Óðr disappears, and so, according to legends, the goddess is always looking, both in heaven and on earth, for her lost husband.
 While searching, she sheds tears that turn to gold on land and amber in the sea, and for that reason, she became known as the goddess of wealth.

 Features of Freya Goddess